Preliminary: Arithmetic Coding

 Adaptive Coding

-If instead of sharing a single distribution, the encoder and decoder share a “model” that updates its probability distribution over symbols after each successive symbol, the likelihood of plausible messages can be increased.
+If instead of sharing one distribution, the encoder and decoder share a “model” that updates its probability distribution over symbols after each successive symbol, the likelihood of plausible messages can be increased, and code length decreased.

 The existence and optimality of arithmetic coding (including adaptive) means the effectiveness of different lossless compression schemes can be shifted to the predictive power of the underlying models, instead of algorithms that can be difficult to reason about.
 Comparison between algorithms is reduced to a single, relatively easy to derive, measurement of efficiency.